www42/phoenix/hints/k8sMulti.md

 kubectl apply -f frontend-pod.yml kubectl apply -f frontend-svc.yml
 ```
 Have a look at the frontend-svc.yml file (type: **LoadBalancer**!
-You will receive a public IP adress that exposes your frontend service to the public internet from the Azure load balancer!).
+You will receive a public IP adress that exposes your frontend service to the public internet via the Azure load balancer!).